spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 Welsh told program workers, via Facebook and email, that entering the payment plan would leave her with $175 until her next paycheck.

-### Any progress today?
+### ‘Any progress today?’

-CHATTER: Keisha Welsh is one of dozens of applicants who asked for updates from the Pennsylvania Homeowner Assistance Fund on Facebook Messenger.
+<p class="font-sans text-base  text-s-8">Keisha Welsh is one of dozens of applicants who asked for updates from the Pennsylvania Homeowner Assistance Fund on Facebook Messenger.
 Welsh received a warning in September that her gas would be shut off unless she caught up on payments.
-She sent the notice to program workers, but when she couldn’t get an update, she entered a payment plan with the gas company — a decision that caused her to fall behind on other bills.
+She sent the notice to program workers, but when she couldn’t get an update, she entered a payment plan with the gas company — a decision that caused her to fall behind on other bills.</p>

+<p class="font-sans text-sm  text-s-8">Sources: Keisha Welsh and Right-to-Know Request</p>
-<p><script src="https://interactives.data.spotlightpa.org/2023/viz-sms-dialog/embed.js" defer></script><div data-spl-interactive="viz-sms" id="embed-container" style="border-radius:4px;overflow:hidden;"></div><small><a href="https://interactives.data.spotlightpa.org/2023/viz-sms-dialog/">Click here if you have trouble loading this dialog</a></small></p>
+<script src="https://interactives.data.spotlightpa.org/2023/viz-sms-dialog/embed.js" defer></script><div data-spl-interactive="viz-sms" id="embed-container" style="border-radius:4px;overflow:hidden;"></div><small class="font-sans text-sm  text-s-8"><a href="https://interactives.data.spotlightpa.org/2023/viz-sms-dialog/">Click here if you have trouble loading this dialog</a></small>

-### ‘It’s like there’s nothing they can tell me’
+### ‘It’s like there is nothing they can tell me’

 On top of the delays, applicants have consistently complained about a lack of communication from PAHAF, according to interviews and public records.